PaddlePaddle/PaddleX/docs/pipeline_usage/tutorials/ocr_pipelines/PP-StructureV3.en.md

 </tr>
 </tbody>
 </table>
-<p>Image fields in the element schema below (e.g. <code>outputImages</code>, <code>inputImage</code>, <code>markdown.images</code>) are returned inline as JPEG base64 strings by default; when the server is configured to return URLs, those values become pre-signed URLs while the field types remain unchanged.
-See the "Returning Images as URLs" section of the <a href="../../../pipeline_deploy/serving.en.md">Serving Deployment Guide</a> for configuration.</p>
+<p>Image and file fields in the element schema below (e.g. <code>outputImages</code>, <code>inputImage</code>, <code>markdown.images</code>, <code>exports</code>) are returned inline as Base64 strings by default; when the server is configured to return URLs, those values become pre-signed URLs while the field types remain unchanged.
+See the "Returning Response Files as URLs" section of the <a href="../../../pipeline_deploy/serving.en.md">Serving Deployment Guide</a> for configuration.</p>
 <p>Each element in <code>layoutParsingResults</code> is an <code>object</code> with the following attributes:</p>
 <table>
 <thead>